 - Describe the roles and responsibilities of local authorities in managing large movements of refugees and migrants;

 - Discuss the linkages between local migration challenges, the national context, and global trends as well as legal and institutional frameworks;

 - Recognise the importance of investing in social cohesion in all aspects of the local response to migration and displacement;

 - Describe different approaches to support local authorities in planning for migration and displacement;

 - Develop approaches to strengthen service delivery in an inclusive manner;

 The course targets policy- and decision-makers at different levels of government, development practitioners, NGOs and researchers who work to implement local policies for refugees and migrants.

-The course will include contributions from experts (TBC) with practical and international experience supporting local authorities in their response to large movements of people.
+Previous editions of the course included contributions from experts with practical and international experience supporting local authorities in their response to large movements of people.

 Senior Research Fellow

 A political scientist by training, Ana Uzelac has worked as a reporter and a policy advisor in the humanitarian sector before joining the Clingendael’s Conflict Research Unit.
 She brings to CRU over 15 years of experience of fieldwork in various political upheavals and protracted crises across the world – from Eastern Europe to the Horn of Africa and the Middle East.